LiamJCates/Programming-Notes/Algorithms/Trees/AVL/AVL.md

 The process of inserting a new node in an AVL tree is quite similar to that of binary search trees.
 The new node is always inserted as a terminal/ leaf node in the AVL tree.
 But the insertion of a new node can disturb the balance of the AVL tree, as the balance factor may be disturbed.

-Thus, for the tree to remain balanced, the insertion process is followed by a rotation process.
-The rotation process is usually done to restore the balance factor of the tree.
-If the balance factor of each node is -1, 0, or 1 after the insertion process, then the rotation is not required, as the tree is already balanced; otherwise, rotation is required.
+Thus, for the tree to remain balanced, the insertion process is followed by a balance factor check for every node.

+If the balance factor of all nodes is within the range -1 <= BF <= 1, then there is nothing more to be done. out of the range -1 <= BF <= 1 then a suitabe Rotation is made

 ### AVL Rotations
-Rotation is done when the balance factor of the node becomes disturbed after inserting a new node.
-We know that the new node which is inserted will always have a balance factor of 0, as it will be a leaf node.
+Rotations are used to preserve the balance porperty of the tree

+For any node that is inserted the balance factor us 0, as it will be a leaf node with no children.
 Hence, the nodes whose balance factors will be disturbed are the ones which lie in the path of the root node to the newly inserted node.

 So, we will perform the rotation process only on those nodes whose balance factors will be disturbed.
 In the rotation process, our first work is to find the critical node in the AVL tree.

 The critical node is the nearest ancestor node from the newly inserted node to the root node which does not have a balance factor of -1, 0, or 1.

 There are four types of rotations which are:
 1. Left-Left Rotation (LL Rotation) – New node is inserted in the left